Skip to main content

 A sign indicates the positions of fixed speed cameras (see photo opposite).

-Mobile speed cameras are installed in a vehicle stopped and positioned on the roadside.
-Their location changes all the time and therefore you can't find any indicationfor these cameras.
+Police vehicles stopped and positioned on the roadside may have mobile speed cameras.
+Their location changes all the time and therefore you can't find any indication for these cameras.

 If you exceed the speed limit, you may receive a fine from 45€ to 1500€.
 Also note that depending on the speed, the police may confiscate your licence as well as your vehicle when speeding equals to or exceeds 40km/h over the limit.